 San Diego’s UC San Diego Blue Line Trolley Extension also opens up scads of excellent stays that are a quick ride up the tracks, from the Fairfield Inn & Suites in historic Old Town to the Hyatt Regency La Jolla at Aventine and the San Diego Marriott La Jolla, both in the Golden Triangle.

 Covering the yardage

 There are lots of great ways to get to – and around – San Diego besides hopping in a car.
-Book a relaxing, scenic beachside passage on Amtrak’s Pacific Surfliner.
-This relaxing train serves the Old Town and Santa Fe stations from Orange County, L.A. and points north.
-If you’re winging your way into San Diego International Airport, grab a ride on the new San Diego Flyer, an electric shuttle service that will whisk you from your terminal to the Old Town Transit Center.
+If you’re winging your way into San Diego International Airport, grab a ride on the new San Diego Flyer.
+This electric shuttle service that will whisk you from your terminal to the Old Town Transit Center.
 From there, you can step onto a Coaster train, trolley or bus that will take you straight downtown or to numerous other places around the city.

 Warm up for the fun

 Make sure to get into town early so you can catch all the great Holiday Bowl pregame events:

 - Snapdragon Bowl Bash, Dec.
 27 – A one-of-a-kind performance as the two university bands face off in a Battle of the Bands in the streets of downtown San Diego.
 This event is free for all fans and also features, photo booths, interactive games, street performers, food & drink specials from participating restaurants and a photo op with the SDCCU Holiday Bowl Trophy.

 - SDCCU Holiday Bowl 5K Run/Walk, Dec.
 28 – A healthy, fun way to kick your bowl experience while you run past 10,000 cheering spectators along San Diego’s beautiful harbor front.